twlz0ne/with-emacs.el/README.md

 ## Installation

-Clone this repository to `~/.emacs.d/site-lisp/with-emacs`.
+Clone this repository, or install from MELPA.
 Add the following to your `.emacs`:

 ```elisp
 (require 'with-emacs)